What I Do: Brain Big Data and more

 Inventor: Vaa3D, BrainAligner, NeuronTracers, SmartScope, mRMR, 3D Virtual Finger, and more.
 Builder: cell and brain maps.
-Proponent: BioImage Informatics meetings, journal sections, and Open Interface of Bioimaging Software.
+Proponent: BioImage Informatics meetings, Brain Informatics conferences, journals (Bioinformatics, BMC Bioinformatics, and Brain Informatics), and BigNeuron and Open Interface of Bioimaging Software.
 Location: allen institute @ Seattle and http://penglab.com

-I am currently running a research group "computational neuroanatomy and smart imaging" at the Allen Institute for Brain Science, Seattle, with the goal to better understand the structures and potentially also some functions of brains, especially mammalian brains.
-Prior to my arrival at Seattle in the fall of 2012, I led a microscopic image data analysis and neuroanatomy group at Janelia Farm Research Campus, Howard Hughes Medical Institute, where I stayed for almost 7 years.
+I am currently leading a Brain Big Data research group at the Allen Institute for Brain Science, Seattle, with the goal to develop revolutionary technologies to generate, manage, visualize, analyze, and understand massive-scale structure and function data related to brains, especially human brains.
+I am also an affiliate/adjunct faculty member (professor) with the University of Washington (USA) and the University of Georgia (USA), etc. Prior to my arrival at Seattle in the fall of 2012, I led a Big Image Mining research group at Janelia Research Campus, Howard Hughes Medical Institute, where I stayed for almost 7 years.
 Before then, I did research at a series of other interesting places, including for instance the Lawrence Berkeley National Laboratory, Johns Hopkins University Medical School, etc.

 Some of my recent activities can be seen in the News and Media Reports, the Publications, or the Activities.
 A short BIO can be found here.

 - March, 2016: The Vaa3D-TeraFly was published in Nature Methods.
 Read here.

 - Dec 29, 2015: The SmartACT The automated 3D single cell targeting system was published.
 Read this Allen Institute News piece.